Chronophylos/TS3-IceT-Theme/README.md

 We have planned to add some Clan related images but we'll have a second version without them.

-Made By Sma$h and Chronophylos
+Made By Trup3s and Chronophylos

-Copyright 2015-2016 IceT-Clan.de :copyright:
+Copyright 2015-2016 IceT-Clan.de

 ##Installation